rimhoho/Google-Search-Trend-in-India_Pakistan-Philippine/README.md

   * Sports keyword is a key to describe these three countries’ hobbies and interests that have been played the same major sport event for a long time.

   * Pilippine had already been interested in lots of different types of cultures, India has been gradually increased with a variety of topics in their interests, however, Pakistan still stick with their existing topics.

+### Conclusion
+The hypothesis of the report was finding any changes in trends in each region over time and capturing similarities or differences between three countries over time.
+Yes, India and Pakistan have a common understanding and culturally bound - both love playing or watching sports games, and like various movies, actors, and actresses in each other’s film.
+The only difference between these two countries were India has more diversity interests with education or news, Pakistan kept their interests in sports and celebrities.
+So if anyone interests to promote their services on three countries, India and Pakistan would be an almost the same target audience with these their interests.
+Philippine, however, has been already got interests abroad since 2014, It might have multiple sources to track the international trends so be aware of their market industries first.